 — Researchers from three different universities found a significant link between insufficient vitamin D levels and cognitive decline.

-- A study reported in The American Journal of Clinical Nutrition indicates that magnesium optimizes vitamin D status, raising it in people with deficient levels and lowering it in people with high levels.
+optimizes vitamin D status, raising it in people with deficient levels and lowering it in those with high levels.

-- Vitamin D deficiency is particularly common in those with inflammatory conditions and autoimmune disorders.
+— Vitamin D deficiency is particularly common in those with inflammatory conditions, bowel diseases, and autoimmune disorders.

 Vitamin D Health Benefits

 — Vitamin D is an immune system regulator.
 The higher your vitamin D level, the lower your risk of getting a cold, the flu, and other respiratory tract infections.

 Do you want to protect yourself and family from getting the flu?
 A daily dose of sunlight, supplemental vitamin D, Bio D Mulsion Forte, zinc, N-acetyl cysteine (NAC), and limit immune suppressors.

 — Optimal vitamin D levels significantly reduce PSA levels in men diagnosed with prostate cancer.

 — Studies have reported associations between sunlight deficiency and low vitamin D status to a greater of risk of colorectal, thyroid, breast

 , prostate and other cancers.